ansible/ansible-lint/src/ansiblelint/rules/no_handler.md

         content: "Ansible made this!"
         mode: 0600
       notify:
-        - Second command to run # <-- handler will run only when file is changed
+        - Second command to run # <-- Handler runs only when the file changes.
   handlers:
     - name: Second command to run
       ansible.builtin.debug: